levitsky/pyteomics/doc/source/data.rst

 :py:class:`pyteomics.mzml.PreIndexedMzML` offers the same functionality, but it uses byte offset information found at the end of the file.
+Unlike the rest of the functions and classes, :py:class:`pyteomics.mzml.PreIndexedMzML` does not have a counterpart in :py:mod:`pyteomics.mzxml`.

 pepXML
 ------